xnyan/domino/README.md

 /benchmark is the source code of benchmark clients.

-/exp-test has the scripts for quick start and testing the intallation on a local machine.
+/exp-test has the scripts for testing the intallation of the prototype on a local machine.

-/azure has scripts of using Azure CLI to create a clueter on Azure.
+/azure has the scripts for using Azure CLI to create a clueter across different datacenters on Azure.

-/exp-azure has the scripts to repeat the experiments on Azure in the Domino paper.
+/exp-azure has the scripts for repeating the experiments in the Domino paper on Azure.

-/trace has the scripts (/trace/azure/fig) to generate the figures about inter-region latency on Azure in the paper based on the collected data traces.
-It also has the source code (/trace) and the scripts (/trace/azure) for collecting the inter-region latency.
+/trace has the scripts (/trace/azure/fig) for using the collected data traces to generate the figures about the inter-region latency on Azure in the Domino paper.
+It also has the source code (/trace) and the scripts (/trace/azure) for collecting the inter-region latency on Azure.

 ## Quick Start